TomasDmArg/TomasDmArg/README.md

 ### Hi!, I'm Tomas Di Mauro 👋

-I'm a 17 year old full stack developer with experience in Typescript, Next.js and SCSS.
+I'm a 17 year old cs student, and full stack developer with experience in Typescript, Next.js and SCSS.

-My passion is in frontend and UI development, and I thrive in small, energetic and challenging startup environments where I can make a big impact.
+My passion is in frontend and UI development, and I thrive in energetic and challenging startup environments where I can make a big impact.
 In my free time, I am a crypto enthusiast, and enjoy doing research.

 I love to compete in programming contests using C++, where I achieved the rank of 5th in my age range among all technical schools in Argentina (OIA 2022 l2)

-Email: <b>info@tdm.ar</b>
+You can contact me here: <b>tomas@tdm.ar</b>

 <a target="_blank" href="https://www.linkedin.com/in/tomasdm/" target="_blank">
    <img alt="LinkedIn - tomasdm" src="https://img.shields.io/badge/LinkedIn-0077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />